BandanaKM/ruby_proj/03_ruby_unit_proj/03-ruby-final-proj.md

 SpaceBnB is a new space hospitality company that arranges overnight accomodations in space.
-After some recent safety concerns, including the loss of several guests in space, the company's founder hired you to write a program for SpaceBnB staff to prepare guests in the event of an emergency in space.
+After some recent safety concerns, including the loss of several guests in space, the company's founder hired you to write a program for SpaceBnB staff to prepare guests in the event of an emergency.

-1. Since many SpaceBnB guests are first time space travelers, your first program will help SpaceBnB staff to assist guests if planetary conditions become unfavorable.
+1. Our first program will help SpaceBnB staff to assist guests if planetary conditions become unfavorable.

 Write an `if` statement that outputs "Hand out sunscreen to all SpaceBnB guests" if the `daytime_temperature` is greater than 500.

-Test out the statement on planet Cesium where the daytime_temp is 900.
+Test the statement on planet Cesium where the daytime_temp is 900.

 ```
 if daytime_temp > 500